Find answers and blessings Here

 This is my god.
 His name is God.

-Here is another question: Why would anyone call their deity by a term that is essentially a generic noun, and just capitalize it as their name?
-That’s like calling everyone you meet “Person”, which would be insulting.
-The purpose of a name is to identify you and signify your uniqueness.
-Everyone in the world has a unique name, including deities, so if “God” is a noun, right away every person out there who is reading this, whether monotheist or polytheist, should realize that calling their deity “God” is probably not offering the reverence that deity would want or demand.
+of uniqueness which is against its purpose.
+Everyone in the world has a unique name, so if “God” is a noun, right away every person out there who is reading this, whether monotheist or polytheist, should realize that calling their deity “God” is probably not offering the reverence that deity would want or demand.

 “God” is a name

-3. “God” is not the name of the One deity in Christianity, Judaism or Islam, because we know His proper Name.
-In Christianity and Judaism, His Name is YHWH.
-In Islam, it is Allah.
+This once again should pose problems for monotheist believers.
+We know that “God” is not the name of the One deity in Christianity, Judaism or Islam, because we know His

 What does the Bible say about using other mighty ones names?